ttapers/docs/markdown/guide/cloud/spacebridge-tunnel.md

 tunneling* section.
 If tunneling isn't already enabled, click the *Enable tunneling* button.

+You may also enable or disable tunneling on many devices at once from the device list page.
+Select which devices to configure, and select *Manage*->*Enable tunneling* (or *Disable tunneling*).

+{{{ image src="/wp-content/uploads/2017/03/bulk-device-actions.png"
+    alt="Bulk device actions" }}}

 {{#callout}}
 Your network interface itself must also be configured to support inbound connections.
 Web-based configurations for some USB modems (e.g. E303's HiLink mode)